 These resources are for those who need to know more before engaging in projects and inquiry-based learning.

 Designing Learning is a section within the Galileo Educational Network Association, which includes a series on the nature of inquiry-based learning.
 Learn about what inquiry is all about, choosing a topic, essential questions, inquiry and assessment, and then go to the section for Classroom Examples of projects for elementary, middle, and secondary students and a rubric for assessing inquiry projects.

-Intel® Innovation in Education has a three-hour hands-on free workshop on project-based learning, which has a guided self-study module as an accompaniment.
+Intel Education has a three-hour hands-on free workshop on project-based learning, which has a guided self-study module as an accompaniment.
 Learn about this method as you examine It's a Wild Ride, an extended interdisciplinary project that studies roller coaster design in science, mathematics, and language arts classrooms.
 It's a Wild Ride provides a case study experience.
+Intel then offers a series of K-12 projects categorized in mathematics, science, language arts, social studies, and interdisciplinary.

 PBL-Online has all the resources you need to design and manage high quality projects for middle and high school students.
 You can learn how to design your own project, what project based learning is all about, search for projects developed by others or contribute your own, review research on PBL, and access other web resources on the topic.
 PBL-Online was created under the leadership of the Buck Institute of Education, with major contributions from the George Lucas Foundation and others.

-Project Based Learning is a two- to three- hour learning module at Edutopia.org from the George Lucas Educational Foundation.
+Project-Based Learning Professional Development Guide at Edutopia.org from the George Lucas Educational Foundation can be used as a two- to three- hour learning module, or expanded to day-long workshops.
 Find out what project based learning is, why it is important, how it works, and get some supporting resources.
+Also see Edutopia's Project-Based Learning section.

 Project Approach to Teaching and Learning in school addresses the foundation theory for using projects, strategic planning, and project development structure.
 This is an award winning site by Sylvia Chard of the University of Alberta, Canada.
 You might also be interested in the interview of Dr. Chard addressing project-based learning, which is available from Edutopia of the George Lucas Educational Foundation.